paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   because they are used by C programmers as well as C++ programmers.
 I seem to remember that we decided to use C++ at the beginning. why not C?
 Do you think we'll have to port this to C at some point in the future?

+## Accomplishments
+- completely revamped how we process and store results.
+Things are now much easier to work with and much less prone to bugs
+- did some research and formed some questions on how we will present per-core saturation

 # 2020-07-14 through 2020-07-21
 ## Questions